Taking a closer look at LHC

 B ≈ 2 T

-In the center of the magnetic system the value of the magnetic field created by each coil decreases, and the contribution of both two coils to total B on the vertical axis, in the center of the total magnet is:
+At the centre of the magnetic system, formed by the two solenoids, the value of the magnetic field created by each coil decreases, and the contribution of the two coils to the total of B in the vertical axis, at the centre of the overall system, is

 B ≈ 1,1 T